 But this again is a bit of selective advertising by Optimum Nutrition.
 Most protein powders, especially whey protein powders, have rich amounts of BCAAs, as the BCAAs (leucine, isoleucine, and valine) occur naturally in most protein sources.

-Bottom Line: Optimum Nutrition Gold Standard 100% Whey does not claim any benefits that are not backed by extensive research.
+Bottom Line: Optimum Nutrition Gold Standard 100% Whey does not claim any benefits backed by extensive research.